grandeurkoe/obsidian-vault/Java Tutorial for Complete Beginners/1. Introduction/What Java Is and How It Works.md

 Java is widely used for developing applications for desktop, web, and mobile devices.

-Java is known for its *simplicity, robustness, and security features, making it a popular choice for enterprise-level applications.
+Java is known for its *simplicity, robustness, and security features*, making it a popular choice for enterprise-level applications.

+Java was developed by **James Gosling** at **Sun Microsystem Inc** in the year and later acquired by Oracle Corporation.